16. Python interoperability

-As mentioned in the beginning of this book, Mojo is a superset of Python.
-However, Mojo and Python are semantically two completely different languages, though they share the same syntax.
+As mentioned in the beginning of this book, Mojo is very close to Python in terms of syntax.
+However, Mojo and Python are semantically two completely different languages, though they share very similar syntax.
 Python has a huge ecosystem behind it, built over many decades.
 Mojo allows the developer to leverage this huge ecosystem, with its Python integration capability.

 The integration of Mojo with Python is built on a key insight that from a practical point of view, all Python objects can be represented with a single type.
 In Mojo it is represented by the PythonObject struct.
 Mojo uses the actual CPython interpreter for interoperability.
 The usage of CPython in Mojo enables high fidelity integration with Python, and ensures that the Python objects behave as expected.